Master of Health Administration (MHA@GWU)

 The MHA@GW curriculum focuses on two main themes.
 The first is developing the leadership and ethical skills needed for persons who seek to create highly effective health care organizations.
-Leadership and ethics will be taught throughout the curriculum.
+Leadership and ethics are taught throughout the curriculum.
 Eight online, integrated learning modules include: management and strategy; informatics and decision-science; finance; community and public health; economics and quantitative methods; quality improvement; law and policy; and a capstone seminar.
 The culminating activities for the MHA@GW are a field-based research project and completion of a leadership portfolio.

 Students entering the program are expected to have undergraduate courses in financial accounting and statistics with a grade of B or above.

-Graduates of the program will be expected to:
+Graduates of the program are expected to:

 - Manage health services organizations under alternative financing mechanisms;